 A subtype that's correlated to the planeswalker card type.
 See rule 306, "Planeswalkers."
 See rule 205.3j for the list of planeswalker types.
-See also Planeswalker Uniqueness Rule.

-Planeswalker Uniqueness Rule
+Planeswalker Uniqueness Rule (Obsolete)

-A state-based action that causes a player who controls two or more planeswalkers with the same planeswalker type to put all but one of those planeswalkers into their owners' graveyards.
-See rule 704.5j.
+Older versions of the rules stated that a player who controlled two or more planeswalkers with the same planeswalker type would put all but one of those planeswalkers into their owners' graveyards.
+This rule was called the "planeswalker uniqueness rule" and no longer exists.